wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    ### AD Tenants

    The Azure SaaS service separates different customers into different <strong>tenants</strong> (like tenants in an apartment building).
-Each tenant is a dedicated, isolated instance of the Azure Active Directory service, owned and managed by an organization.
+Each tenant is a dedicated, isolated instance of the AAD/Entra service, owned and managed by an organization.

    "Isolated" = ISE